ProV1denCEX/Tushare.jl/README.md

 - YAML.jl -> dangerous, may be replaced in the future.

 ## How to install
 To be accomplished.
-Now you can only download the source code to use this API.
+Now you can only download the source code to use this SDK.
 Maybe I will make it a package in the near future.

 ## How to use
 You need copy your token to the Token.txt.
 This .txt file needs to be placed in the same directory of the source code.
 I will make it easier to use in the near future.